MicrosoftDocs/Viva/Viva/glint/setup/attribute-fundamentals.md

 ## Standard attribute types

-- **Required attributes**: When building your Employee Attribute Template, this is the data that is required to be part of your Employee Data File.
+- **Required attributes**: These are required fields for each user in your Employee Data File.
 - **Recommended attributes**: Data that can be converted into derivative groups (or buckets).
 Derivative groups keep attributes from being used to specifically identify an employee.

 >[!NOTE]